-The teachers have trialled using word mats and writing fames to support students’ literacy.
+The teachers have trialled using word mats and writing frames to support students’ literacy.
 They are also making more time for one-on–one discussions with students.

 In alphabetical order on a laminated A3 sheet, teachers record key words for describing a product.

-When analysing different types of balls, for example, year 7 students can touch them, weigh them, and bounce them – and then use the word mat below to help them identify and describe the attributes for each ball.
+When analysing different types of balls, for example, year 7 students can touch them, weigh them, and bounce them.
+They then use the word mat below to help them identify and describe the attributes for each ball.

 Different mats were developed for different purposes.
 To encourage students to explain the rationale behind product development, teachers also provided grids with guiding questions.
 Students are encouraged to use these to annotate or evaluate their ideas and the thinking behind their decisions.

-Writing frames are also being developed.
-These are used in junior and senior levels to support students in learning how to write reports so that they can successfully provide evidence for NCEA achievement standards.
+Writing frames were also developed.
+These are used in junior and senior levels to support students in learning how to write reports.
+This helps them successfully provide evidence for NCEA achievement standards.
 The use of writing frames at senior level is showing good results in results for external achievement standards.